MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfsegments/functions/pfsegmentsclientgetplayersegmentsasync.md

 ## Remarks

+This API is available on all platforms.
 When the asynchronous task is complete, call [PFSegmentsClientGetPlayerSegmentsGetResultSize](pfsegmentsclientgetplayersegmentsgetresultsize.md) and [PFSegmentsClientGetPlayerSegmentsGetResult](pfsegmentsclientgetplayersegmentsgetresult.md) to get the result.

 ## Requirements